« Quatrain 42 | Main | Quatrain 44 »

 Articulation answer'd, once did live,

-And drink: and Ah! the passive Lip I kiss'd,
+And merry-make: and the cold Lip I kiss'd,

-There is very little variation in the texts of Dashti, Forughi-Ghani and Hedayat.
+There is little variation in the texts of Forughi-Ghani and Hedaayat

-hand on the neck of someone he loved.
+hand on the neck of the one he loved